Understand why some young people drink alcohol

 Understanding why your child may drink alcohol can help you influence them to enjoy an alcohol-free childhood

 Experimenting with alcohol becomes more common as children get older.
-For example, in England in 2018, 14% of 11-year-olds said they had tried alcohol compared to 70% of 15-year-olds.1
+For example in England in 2023, 15% of 11-year-olds said they had tried alcohol compared to 62% of 15-year-olds.1

 Risky behaviour is more common during puberty.
-The development of the rational ‘thinking brain’ is not fully completed until 16 or 17 years-old, with more ‘fine tuning’ right into the early twenties.2
+The development of the rational ‘thinking brain’ is not fully completed until 16 or 17-years-old, with more ‘fine tuning’ right into the early 20s’.2,3

 It’s vitally important to understand that drinking alcohol affects children’s health differently to adults.
-That’s why - as well as advising that an alcohol-free childhood is the safest and best option - the UK Chief Medical Officers go on to say that if any teenagers do drink alcohol, it shouldn’t be at least until the age of 15, in a supervised environment, and no more than once a week.3
+That’s why – as well as advising that an alcohol-free childhood is the safest and best option – the UK Chief Medical Officers also say that if any teenagers do drink alcohol, it shouldn’t be at least until the age of 15, in a supervised environment, and no more than once a week.4

 Your children might be drawn to alcohol, even if their first experience of it is unpleasant.
 It’s not uncommon for them to persist despite them not liking the taste or the way it makes them feel.
 If they know you’re a good person to talk to about it, they’re more likely to let you know what part (if any) alcohol plays in their life, and listen to advice about healthy choices.

-Common reasons that young people (11-15-year-olds) give for why they think people their age drink alcohol include:4
+Common reasons that young people (11 to 15-year-olds) give for why they think people their age drink alcohol include:5

 Younger children will ask questions but ultimately are likely to accept being told “you’re too young”.
 But for older children, acknowledging and respecting their growing maturity means they’re more likely to listen if you’re able to explain why avoiding alcohol is so important for their health.

-Drinking regularly, often looking hungover, drinking alone or during the daytime could be signs that a young person is ‘drinking to cope’.
-Three out of ten 13-17 year olds who say they have drunk alcohol say they did it to forget about their problems.
+Drinking regularly, often looking hungover, drinking alone, or during the daytime could be signs that a young person is ‘drinking to cope’.
+More than 50% of 11 to 15-year-old pupils said they drink to forget about their problems.8

 Arming yourself with strategies and tips can help you or a loved one take small steps towards big results.